La Luz del Mundo: Opposition to new temple in Ontario, California

-Denominational discrimination
+Religious discrimination

 According to Fortuny, La Luz del Mundo members, along with members of other Protestant denominations, are treated as "second class citizens".
 She says the church is called a "sect" in an offensive manner in Mexico.
 Rodolfo Morán Quiroz, a sociologist, said that the discrimination started by the Catholic Church, which in the past caused La Luz del Mundo to establish its community in Hermosa Provincia, continues in Mexico.
 Church founder Aarón Joaquín was reportedly beaten by Cristeros and jailed by the government for preaching in a public space.

 In 1995, as thousands of members of the church traveled to the Holy Supper celebration in Guadalajara, several members of a neighboring community supported by Cardinal Juan Sandoval Íñiguez protested the use of schools to provide temporary shelters for church pilgrims.
 Protesters said that after the ceremony the schools were left in disarray; however church authorities presented photographic evidence to newspapers to contradict these claims.

 According to Church spokesperson Armando Maya Castro, many students who are members of La Luz del Mundo have been discriminated against and punished for refusing to partake in celebrations and customs concerning the Day of the Dead at school.
 In one case reported by a Mexican newspaper, La Gaceta, a female church member riding a bus was pushed by another passenger, who then crossed herself because the member was wearing a long skirt.
 On July 25, 2008, a public official sealed the entrance to a temple in Puerto Vallarta, trapping the congregation inside, until other officials removed the seals.
 This incident occurred because of complaints from individuals who did not like the presence of the Church in the area.
 Reporter Rodolfo Chávez Calderón stated that La Luz del Mundo was in compliance with local laws.

 Many female church members have faced discrimination and verbal abuse on buses, in schools, and in hospitals.
 Church members who were patients in a Mexican hospital were denied access to their ministers in 2011.
 The hospital required permission from Catholic clergy so that La Luz del Mundo ministers could visit patients.

 La Luz del Mundo ministers reported that the site of a newly constructed temple in Silao was subject to harassment, vandalism, and physical threats because of religious intolerance, which caused them to request increased police protection.
 In February 2012, seventy church ministers from different countries appeared before Mexican authorities in Guadalajara to denounce the lack of police protection for the church's residents in the city after a series of attacks left several members hospitalized.